keolo/population/services/server/README.md

 ## Functionality

-* BoltDB used as an embeded key-value store
+* BoltDB used as a high performance embeded key-value store
 * Database keys are zip codes and values are JSON encoded objects
 * Database is embeded in container image during build

+## Benefits

+* Scaleable
+* Portable
+* Maintainable
+* Secure
+* Low Utilization and Operational Cost

 ## Local Development